Sign3labs/sdk-integration-guide/README.md

 ### 3.2.4
  - Minor bug fixes and improvements.
 ### 3.2.3
- - Minor bug fixes and improvements.
+ - Added new signal and bug fixes.
 ### 3.2.2
  - Addition of Sim Info and few other fields in Intelligence Response.
 ### 3.2.1